 - 21. Students should be means-tested for any allowance received.
 The dependant allowance is also subject to a deduction in respect of the adult dependant's income. - 22.
-The only circumstance where a college should not means-test students for allowances paid to them are when the college is awarding: - A travel or study allowance to a student under 18.
+The only circumstance where a college should not means-test students for allowances paid to them are when the college is awarding: - A Care-Experienced Bursary maintenance allowance.
+OR - A travel or study allowance to a student under 18.
 OR - An additional support needs for learning allowance to any eligible student. - 23.
 In addition, colleges should not take into account benefits covering the equivalent of a maintenance allowance when assessing for travel and study only awards. - 24.
-Please refer to paragraphs 147 to 154 for advice on awards for part-time students or those who are studying on an open learning basis.
+Please refer to paragraphs 147 to 152 for advice on awards for part-time students or those who are studying on an open learning basis.